-5.1.6 Documents to be provided to the Court Clerk (Amended January 1, 2023)
+5.1.6 Documents to be provided to the Court Clerk (Amended January 1, 2025)

-All pretrial and settlement conference statements shall not be filed on the docket, but rather shall be provided to the Court via the assigned judge's email address listed in Section 8.2 of General Order 22.
+All pretrial and settlement conference statements shall not be filed on the docket, but rather shall be provided to the Court via MFT on the Court's website.
 These documents are not available for public view.
 Forms for preparation of pretrial and settlement conference statements are available from the Clerk's office or at the Court's webpage at www.nynd.uscourts.gov.